SOP vs Policy vs Procedure vs Process: What are the Key Differences?

 What is a Procedure?

-Typically, a procedure is a series of steps that instruct workers about each aspect of the task and help them achieve desired results.
+Typically, a procedure is a series of steps that instruct workers about each specific aspect of the task and help them achieve desired results.
 For instance, if you want to know the procedure for making tea, the procedure is like this:

 • Take some milk in a bowl